salimk/Rcrawler/README.md

 # An R web crawler and scraper

 Rcrawler is an R package for web crawling websites and extracting structured data which can be used for a wide range of useful applications, like web mining, text mining, web content mining, and web structure mining.
-The difference between Rcrawler and rvest, is that rvest extract data from one specific page, However Rcrawler automaticaly traverse and parse all web pages of a website, and extract all data you need from them at once with a single command.
+So what is the difference between Rcrawler and rvest : rvest extracts data from one specific page by navigating through selectors.
+However, Rcrawler automatically traverses and parse all web pages of a website, and extract all data you need from them at once with a single command.
 For example collect all published posts on a blog, or extract all products on a shopping website, or gathering comments, reviews for your opinion mining study.
-More then that Rcrawler can create a network representation of a website internal hyperlinks.
+More than that,  Rcrawler can create a network representation of a website internal hyperlinks.

 ## Summary
 1. [RCrawler main features](https://github.com/salimk/Rcrawler#rcrawler-main-features)